EGI-Federation/documentation/content/en/users/dev-env/notebooks/integration/_index.md

 ![token mount selection](notebooks-token-mount.png)

-You can obtain a new token at any time with the [xxxx JupyterLab extension]() You have two options:
+You can obtain a new token at any time with the JupyterLab extension available from the Jupyter Lab interface.
+You have two options:

 1. Copying the token to clipboard
 2. Saving the token to disk so it's accessible from your notebook files